vue-bulma/pagination/README.md

 ### urlBuilder(pageNum)
 Returned value will be passed to `router-link` as `:to` prop.
-See sample below:
+See example below:
 ```vue
 <template>
   <div class="container">